daveyarwood/blog.djy.io/_drafts/alda-a-manifesto-and-gentle-introduction.md

 # Setup

 > Note: As Alda is currently still under development, you will need to follow the process below to run it.
-Hopefully the process is pretty intuitive, and certainly feel free to [e-mail me](mailto:dave.yarwood@gmail.com?subject=alda) if you run into any issues.
+Hopefully the process is pretty intuitive, but please feel free to [e-mail me](mailto:dave.yarwood@gmail.com?subject=alda) if you run into any issues.
 In the future, the process will be much simpler, e.g. downloading and running a standalone executable program.

 To get started with Alda, you will need to do two things: